texastribune/wjordpress/README.rst

 Once you have a WordPress site setup, you need to make sure it has the `JSON REST API`_ plugin installed and activated.
 That's it!
-If you want real-time updates, you'll need the HookPress_ plugin *TODO*.
+If you want real-time updates, you'll need the HookPress_ plugin.

 .. _JSON REST API: http://wordpress.org/plugins/json-rest-api/
 .. _HookPress: http://wordpress.org/plugins/hookpress/